 Because we are so busy and never leave space to be alone with our thoughts, often these important questions go unanswered.

-Pause, think and reflect
+It's time to pause, think and reflect

 If you’re in lockdown, you might finally have the opportunity to be alone with your thoughts (which can be daunting for many).
 This is where we can start to tap into our intuition and discover so much that isn’t working for us, and this discomfort can now be useful.